 What causes miscarriage with donor eggs?

-Treatment options for embryonic abnormalities include an embryo biopsy, at blastocyst (five day) stage, in order for the cells to be genetically analysed.
-Depending on the outcome of the biopsy results, a change in the gametes could be suggested, e.g. use of a donor.
+Treatment options for embryonic abnormalities include an embryo biopsy, at the blastocyst (5-day) stage, in order for the cells to be genetically analysed.
+Depending on the outcome of the biopsy results, a change in the gametes could be suggested, e.g., use of a donor.

 Not all pregnancy loss is due to embryonic anomalies though, and uterine factors can be the source of spontaneous or reoccurring miscarriage.